Use of Library Computers

 Customers will be charged a fee for each page they print.
 These charges must be paid at the end of each use session.
 Customers may provide their own 8 ½ x 11 paper if they wish, but must still pay the standard printing fee.

 The Library is not responsible for work saved to the hard drive of any library computer.
-Customers should save their work to a floppy disc or zip drive.
-Floppy discs may be purchased at the circulation and reference desks.
+Customers should save their work to a flash drive or to the Cloud.

 Customer requests and recommendations for new software for library computers may be submitted to the head of the Reference and Children’s Services Departments.
 These requests will be evaluated on an annual basis.